Amen (Meek Mill song): Background

-In 2012, Drake teased a collaboration with Mill.
-Mill and Drake's collaboration on "Amen" that year marked their first involvement with each other.
-The two developed a friendship afterwards and were seen multiple times in public, including performing and partying together.
-In 2014, Drake tweeted that the title track of Dreams and Nightmares is "really one of the best rap moments of our generation..."
-Mill collaborated with the musician a second time on his single "R.I.C.O." in 2015, the same year as the two experienced a fallout after the rapper alleged that he used ghostwriters.
-Mill remembered playing "Amen" for the likes of XXL editor Shaheem Reid in Los Angeles, envisioning it as a hit and listeners singing along.
-The song went through several alterations at a Los Angeles studio and Mill identified it as an example of him "set[ting] up a hit", through hearing the beat and crafting it "into what I want to make it into".
-Mill wrote "Amen" to thank God for the best things in his life and Drake was instantly a fan when he sent him the song, before the musician quickly sent it back.

 American record producer Key Wane described how he came up with "Amen" as "a prime example of God being real", remembering being stranded with no money in New York's Times Square and not knowing how to return to Detroit.
 The producer felt like he was on the verge of failure, praying: "Lord, change my situation if you feel like my situation needs to be changed."
 He then met Mill and gave him the song, advising the studio team against heavy usage of equipment and rather to maintain a relationship with God through prayer.
-"Amen" was produced by Key Wane and Jahlil Beats, the latter of whom co-wrote it with Mill, singer Jeremih, Drake, Lester Abrams, and Michael McDonald, with the final two receiving credits due to having wrote the interpolated work.
-The song was premiered on May 4, 2012.
-It first appeared on Mill's ninth mixtape Dreamchasers 2 three days later, before being released as a single for Dreams and Nightmares in June 2012.
+The song was produced by Key Wane and Jahlil Beats, the latter of whom co-wrote it with Mill, singer Jeremih, Drake, Lester Abrams, and Michael McDonald, with the final two receiving credits due to having wrote the interpolated work.

+Mill remembered playing "Amen" for the likes of XXL editor Shaheem Reid in Los Angeles, envisioning it as a hit and listeners singing along.
+The song went through several alterations at a Los Angeles studio, and Mill identified it as an example of him "set[ting] up a hit", through hearing the beat and crafting it "into what I want to make it into".
+Mill wrote "Amen" to thank God for the best things in his life.
+Drake became a fan upon hearing the song and quickly sending it back to Mill.
+Mill and Drake's collaboration on "Amen" in 2012 marked their first involvement with each other.
+The two developed a friendship afterwards and were seen multiple times in public, including performing and partying together.
+Mill collaborated with the musician a second time on his single "R.I.C.O." in 2015, the same year as the two experienced a fallout.

+In January 2012, Mill started recording the album and went on to release some of the tracks on his ninth mixtape, Dreamchasers 2, including "Amen".
+The song was premiered via SoundCloud on May 4, 2012.
+It was then included on Dreamchasers 2, released three days later, before being released as a single for Dreams and Nightmares in June 2012.
 The mixtape release credits Drake and Jeremih as featured artists, while only Drake is credited on the album version despite them both having vocals.